allenai/natural-instructions/splits/README.md

 ## Cross-lingual Track

-A more ambious goal for general-purpose model is to follow instructions to do new tasks even in other languages.
+A more ambitious goal for general-purpose model is to follow instructions to do new tasks even in other languages.
 To facilitate this goal, we introduce another cross-lingual split, with only non-English tasks in the `test_tasks.txt`.

 ## Testing Instances